julianlam/feps/fep/b2b8/fep-b2b8.md

 ## Summary

 Multi-paragraph text is an important content type on the Social Web.
-This FEP defines best practices for representing and using properties of a long-form text object in Activity Streams 2.0.
+This FEP defines best practices for representing and using properties of a long-form text object in [Activity Streams 2.0][AS2].

 ## Motivation

 Blog posts, magazine articles, and forum posts are often made up of multiple paragraphs of text, sometimes with embedded images, video, audio or other media.
-This important content type is documented in the Activity Vocabulary, but this FEP provides additional guidance for publishers and consumers and collects the relevant properties in one place.
+This important content type is documented in the [Activity Vocabulary], but this FEP provides additional guidance for publishers and consumers and collects the relevant properties in one place.

+Well-defined behaviour for supporting long-form text provides multiple benefits.
+Not only does it allow publishers to integrate content in a dependable way across different platforms, but it also gives users of Activity Streams 2.0 consumer applications more control over their reading experience -- including filtering or sorting long-form text objects in their stream.

 This FEP does not provide guidance for book-length or longer text.

 This document provides information for multiple protocols that use Activity Streams 2.0 as a representation format.
-Where ActivityPub use is different than AS2, it is noted.
+Where [ActivityPub] use is different than AS2, it is noted.

+Because long-form text is often syndicated using [RSS 2.0][RSS2], the properties in this FEP are compared to the properties in that format where appropriate.

 ## Type

 The [Article](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-article) type is used to represent multi-paragraph text.
+The Activity Streams 2.0 primer provides [guidance](https://w3.org/wiki/Activity_Streams/Primer/Article_and_Note) on when to use the `Article` type and when to use the `Note` type.

 Some consumers do not display `Article` objects with their full content.
 Some publishers work around this by using a `Note`-type object with much more content than expected for a note.

 Publishers should avoid this workaround, and instead give consumers the full information they need to display the content correctly in their own interfaces.
+The [preview](#preview) property can be used to provide a simpler version of the content for consumers that don't support `Article` directly.

+Forcing long-form text into a `Note` object can cause problems for consumers that expect `Note` objects to be short and well-formatted for stream display.
+Maintaining a clear distinction between `Note` and `Article` objects is important for interoperability.

 Consumers that only display short text should show the `name`, `summary` and a link to the `url` property so that users can view the full content in a web browser.
+As a fallback, they can use the `preview` property if it is present.

 ## Properties